 His language may be limited, but he still understands a great deal.
 It will help him to cope if you reassure him by explaining what will happen.
 Don’t stop with the separation, keep going to describe the fun he will have:

 “First I will read you a story.
 Then we will find Helen and she will hold you.
 I will say ‘See you later Alligator!’
 Then I will leave to go to work, and I will wave goodbye and you and Helen and your lovey will wave from the window.
 Then you and Helen will dance to the music you like.
 You might be sad, but the music and dancing will make you feel better.
 Then all the kids will have snack.
 You will play outside, and you will play with the playdoh, and then you will have lunch, and then I will be back right after lunch to pick you up.
 Mommy always comes back.”

 On the other hand, caregivers have other children to care for.
 Most of your child's emotional processing will happen with you, at night or on weekends.
-Your caregiver does have to eventually help your child shift gears from his unhappiness to the fact that there are some wonderful, fun things to do right there right now, even with mommy gone.
-So also plan distractions that will help your child calm down and shift gears.
+Your caregiver does have to eventually help your child shift gears from his unhappiness to the fact that there are some wonderful, fun things to do right there right now, even with Mommy or Daddy gone.
+So also plan distractions that will help your child to calm down and shift gears.

 You want to make sure that the caregiver will keep trying until she finds something that helps your toddler, and that she will hold your toddler until he is calm and whenever he needs to be held while you are gone.
 And if she can get the other kids started on a fun activity that your toddler can’t wait to join (“Look at the playdoh!”), it might really shorten the hysterics.

 Your toddler will eventually outgrow his separation anxiety.
-This twelve step program will make the process faster and easier for your toddler – and for you!
+I'm hoping this twelve step program will make the process faster and easier for your toddler – and for you!

 13. Choose a warm, loving person as your child's carer.